MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ## Merge conflict notification

-If you are collaborating with other developers there may be situations where you will be working on the same source code.
-In the event you attempt to save changes to an outdated file you will get a notification to **Compare** or **Overwrite** changes.
-You will be able to review the latest content and either merge or overwrite the code or discard the changes.
+If you are collaborating with other developers, there may be situations where you'll be working on the same source code.
+In the event you attempt to save changes to an outdated file you'll get a notification to **Compare** or **Overwrite** changes.
+You'll be able to review the latest content and either merge or overwrite the code or discard the changes.

 ## Tutorial: Edit site code using Visual Studio Code for the Web

-In this tutorial, you'll walk through editing the site code using Visual Studio Code for Web.
+In this tutorial, you walk through editing the site code using Visual Studio Code for Web.

 ### Step 1: Edit site code using Visual Studio Code for the web